 You will press the letters fully onto the board to make sure no bubbles are left behind.
 Let dry completely according to directions before moving on to the next step.

 Here is the fun part!
 Grab a rag and get it pretty wet.
 Not dripping, but still really moist.
 Gently press it onto all of your letters, one at a time.
-This will start the process and help with removal.
+This will start the moisture process and help with removal.

 Once that is done, head back to the first letter.
 You will gently and slowly rub the letter to remove the paper.
 This will leave the ink on the board.
 If you rub too much the ink will come off too.
 If you do rub some ink off, just press it back in place.
-It will dry fine.
-It’s ok to have some ink rubbed off if you are going for a really rustic look like I was.
-This process takes time, but is worth it.
-It’s going to look amazing!
+It will dry fine.Â

 I like to use my frosting knife because it is round but not sharp.
 You can use any like tool for this.
 You will take the edge and start LIGHTLY scratching areas of your wood.
 The edges and around letters are especially good spots.
 You can also scrape off any extra paper you may have left that needs to be removed.
 The more you scrape, the more chippy your board will be!
+This is a great way to get the farmhouse sign look on a budget.

 A Home Decor & DIY Blog